omrijsharon/BLE_Timing_System/README.md

 * Start racing!

 ## Features:
+* Easy to use: Plug and Play.
+No soldering is needed.
+Unplug when not needed.
 * Pass-By Detection: The ground station scans for beacons and counts a lap when the beacon's RSSI is maximal.
 * Real Time Race Info on your smartphone: The ground station is also an access point with a webpage.
 In the webpage you have access to all the relevant race information of each competitor.
 * Easy editing: in the webpage you can change each beacon name, and also reset and delete competitors.